Short Circuit (1986 film): Plot

 Due to Number 5's unusual behavior, Crosby tries to convince Marner that something has changed with Number 5's programming and that they should take care not to damage it in their recovery efforts so that he can examine them later.
-Marner instead sends their egomaniac security chief Captain Skroeder, who has an innate distrust of the robots, and three S.A.I.N.T. prototypes (Numbers 1, 2, and 3) to capture Number 5 by force, ignoring Crosby's concerns.
+Marner instead sends three S.A.I.N.T. prototypes (Numbers 1, 2, and 3) and his egomaniac security chief Captain Skroeder, who has an innate distrust of the robots, to capture Number 5 by force, ignoring Crosby's concerns.
 Number 5 outwits the other robots and reprograms their personalities to act like The Three Stooges, allowing him to escape.
 Number 5 kidnaps Crosby, takes him to Stephanie, and convinces Crosby of his sentience.
-They find that Skroeder has called in the United States Army to capture Number 5, and on his orders, to restrain Crosby and Stephanie so he can open fire.
+They find that Skroeder has called in the United States Army to destroy the rogue robot.
 To protect his friends, Number 5 leads the Army away and appears to be destroyed by a helicopter missile.

 Stephanie is devastated as Skroeder's men scrounge the remains of Number 5 as trophies, prompting Crosby to resign from NOVA and drive away with Stephanie in the NOVA van.
-Marner is enraged over the loss of his research and the $11 million monetary loss; he fires Skroeder on the spot for insubordination.

-Crosby and Stephanie are surprised to discover that Number 5 had hidden under the van, having assembled a decoy of himself from spare parts to mislead the military.
+Marner is enraged over the loss of his research and the $11 million investment; he fires Skroeder on the spot for insubordination.
+However, Crosby and Stephanie are soon surprised to discover that Number 5 hid under the van, having assembled a decoy of himself from spare parts to mislead the military.
 Crosby suggests taking Number 5 to a secluded ranch in Montana, where there will be much "input" for the robot, and Stephanie agrees to come with them.
 As they drive off, Number 5 asserts that his name should now be "Johnny 5" based on the El DeBarge song "Who's Johnny" which had been playing on the van's radio.